Tomev/qcflow/docs/source/auth/index.rst

 Permissions Database
 --------------------

-All users and permissions are stored in a database in ``basic_auth.db``, relative to the directory where MLflow server is launched.
+All users and permissions are stored in a database in ``basic_auth.db``, relative to the directory where QCFlow server is launched.
 The location can be changed in the :ref:`configuration <configuration>` file.
 To run migrations, use the following command:

 .. code-block::

-    python -m mlflow.server.auth db upgrade --url <database_url>
+    python -m qcflow.server.auth db upgrade --url <database_url>

 Admin Users
 -----------

-Admin users have unrestricted access to all MLflow resources, **including creating or deleting users, updating password and admin status of other users, granting or revoking permissions from other users, and managing permissions for all MLflow resources,** even if ``NO_PERMISSIONS`` is explicitly set to that admin account.
+Admin users have unrestricted access to all QCFlow resources, **including creating or deleting users, updating password and admin status of other users, granting or revoking permissions from other users, and managing permissions for all QCFlow resources,** even if ``NO_PERMISSIONS`` is explicitly set to that admin account.

-MLflow has a built-in admin user that will be created the first time that the MLflow authentication feature is enabled.
+QCFlow has a built-in admin user that will be created the first time that the QCFlow authentication feature is enabled.

 .. note::
     It is recommended that you update the default admin password as soon as possible after creation.